CDJ: CDJ-2000

 The Pioneer CDJ-2000 was introduced into the CDJ-range of digital turntables targeted for professional DJs simultaneously with the CDJ-900 on September 17, 2009.
 It became available late December 2009.

 The Pioneer CDJ-2000 was the replacement for the Pioneer CDJ-1000 MK3.

+CDJ-900 NXS

+An update to the 900 was introduced at the end of 2013 which combined the classic features of the 900, such as CD usage, with more up-to-date features such as brighter screens, and new performance features.

 2010s

 CDJ-850

 Replacing the CDJ-800MK2, the CDJ-850 was released in 2010 offering some major enhancements over its predecessor.
 This deck was designed to feel and function like a CDJ-900 or CDJ-2000 and is rekordbox enabled, while maintaining an affordable price.
 As compared to the CDJ-900's tracking accuracy of 1ms, however, the CDJ-850 had accuracy of only 1 frame (13ms), which could make seamless looping impossible without constant adjustments.
 Also the CDJ-850 had USB functionality with rekordbox capability.

 CDJ-350

 Released in July 2010 was released as a consumer friendly CDJ, features included a playlist button, manual and automatic loops options, a vinyl mode for scratching, tempo adjuster, and a Master Tempo button that changed the pitch of the song when disengaged.
 It was capable of using USB thumb drives and CDs, and could also be used as a MIDI controller.